d0ctr/telehooking/README.md

   - /set {name} — saving content of a message that was replied with this command
   - /get {name} — getting content that was saved by `/set`
   - /get_list — getting a list of possible /get
+  - /ahegao — getting a random ahegao

+## API

+Small API to fetch health and redirect to project page.

+### Endpoints

+  - / — go to project page
+  - /health — fetch components health (from "off" to "ready")
+    - /:name — fetch health only of one of the components (redis, discord, telegram, api (ironic))

 # Using or altering code